Toggle: English / Spanish

 You should not eat or drink anything for 8 hours before the test.

-You may have a gagging feeling and some discomfort when the tube is put into place.
+You may have a gagging feeling and some discomfort when the tube is put in place.
 The acid may cause symptoms of heartburn.
 Your throat may be sore after the test.

 The test tries to reproduce symptoms of gastroesophageal reflux (stomach acids coming back up into the esophagus).
 It is done to see if you have the condition.